EstellaHumanoids/Humanoid-Robot/README.md

 ---

 ## Features
-- **Modular and extensible design** — each component can be replaced or upgraded independently.
+- **Modular and extensible design**: each component can be replaced or upgraded independently.
-- **Human-inspired mechanics** — realistic spine, expressive face, and articulated shoulders.
+- **Human-inspired mechanics**: realistic spine, expressive face, and articulated shoulders.
-- **Open-source 3D models** — CAD files, STEP, STL, and renders for easy access.
+- **Open-source 3D models**: CAD files, STEP, STL, and renders for easy access.
-- **Community-driven development** — everyone can contribute, learn, and iterate.
+- **Community-driven development**: everyone can contribute, learn, and iterate.

 ---